-Interest and Hobbies: We enjoying spending our time together as a family.
-You can find us swimming, grilling out on our back deck with the neighbors, movie night, bowling, hiking, trying new foods through eating out or cooking from a new recipe, riding bikes, walking at the park, traveling both nationally and internationally, running in races, golfing, and going to music festivals/concerts.
+Interest and Hobbies: We enjoy spending our time together by sharing it with the family who live in the same neighborhood, grilling out on our back deck with the neighbors, movie night, bowling, hiking, trying new foods through eating out or cooking from a new recipe, riding bikes, walking at the park, traveling both nationally and internationally, running in races, golfing, and going to music festivals/concerts.

 Finances: Blessed to be very financially stable and prepared for our future endeavors

 Why are you interested in building a family though adoption: Colin and I discussed early in our relationship our interest in adoption since we were both little.
 We feel it is the most amazing process and gift one can give.
 For an individual to love their child so much to give them to another couple who may not be able to have children of their own…this is nothing short of a miracle.
 We would love to give the love we have, the blessings God has provided us to a child through adoption.

 Openness to Birth parents: We believe in following the expecting parent’s desires, whether this is an open, semi, or closed adoption.
 We feel that the expecting parents need our support and flexibility when deciding what will be best for them to heal with as much comfort and ease that we can provide them during this time.
 We will be open to visitations, pictures, letters, etc. As long as the expecting parents determine this best, we look forward to including them in our family as they have provided us the biggest gift of all…a child we can call ours.